igrishaev/pg/doc/030-pool.md

 expiration moments.
 Once a connection has expired, it gets terminated and the pool spawns a new connection.

-The connection pool is shipped in a dedicated library as it depends on logging facility.
+The connection pool is shipped in a dedicated library `com.github.igrishaev/pg-pool` as it depends on logging facility.

 ## Basic usage

+Everything related to the pool is located in the `pg.pool` namespace.
+To run a pool, at least you need a Postgres config which is passed as the first argument to the `make-pool` function.
+This config is used to spawn new connections.
+The second map controls the inner pool logic and might be skipped as it has defaults.

 ~~~clojure
 (ns repl